-At the General Meeting held in June 2020, it was decided that BGN 2,300 thousand of the profit for 2019 would go to increase the capital, BGN 268 thousand to increase the reserves.
+At the General Meeting held in June 2020, it was decided that BGN 2,300 of the profit for 2019 would go to increase the capital, BGN 268 thousand to increase the reserves.
 No dividend was distributed.
 The capital increase has not been entered in the Commercial Register and therefore it is not reflected in the annual accounts.

-At the General Meeting held in June 2021, it was decided that BGN 2,300 thousand of the profit for 2019 would go to capital increase, BGN 63 thousand of the profit for 2020 would go to increase reserves and BGN 541 thousand would go to retained earnings.
+At the General Meeting held in June 2021, it was decided that BGN 2,300 of the profit for 2019 would go to capital increase, BGN 63 thousand of the profit for 2020 would go to increase reserves and BGN 541 thousand would go to retained earnings.
 No dividend was distributed.

-At the General Meeting held in June 2022, it was decided that BGN 1,259 thousand of the profit for 2021 should go to the Retained Earnings Fund, BGN 140 thousand to increase reserves.
+At the General Meeting held in June 2022, it was decided that BGN 140 thousand of the profit for 2021 would go to increase reserves and BGN 1,259 thousand would go to retained earnings.
 No dividend was distributed.

-19. Contingent liabilities
+18. Contingent liabilities